Tim-Brooks/tbrooks8.github.io/_posts/2016-03-13-introducing-precipice.md

 ### Simulation Tests

 There is a [Simulation](https://github.com/tbrooks8/Precipice/blob/master/precipice-core/src/main/java/net/uncontended/precipice/util/Simulation.java) class that provides basic simulation tests for user Precipice implementations.
-An example of these tests in use is in the [threadpool module](https://github.com/tbrooks8/Precipice/blob/master/precipice-threadpool/src/test/java/net/uncontended/precipice/threadpool/ThreadPoolServiceTest.java#L179).
+An example of these tests in use can be found in the [threadpool module](https://github.com/tbrooks8/Precipice/blob/master/precipice-threadpool/src/test/java/net/uncontended/precipice/threadpool/ThreadPoolServiceTest.java#L179).

-### Timeout Service
+### TimeoutService

-There are some [facilities](https://github.com/tbrooks8/Precipice/tree/master/precipice-core/src/main/java/net/uncontended/precipice/timeout) to schedule timeouts for you tasks.
+There are some [facilities](https://github.com/tbrooks8/Precipice/tree/master/precipice-core/src/main/java/net/uncontended/precipice/timeout) to schedule timeouts for your tasks.
 Currently this is based on a DelayQueue strategy.
 However, in the future there will be [timer wheel](http://netty.io/4.0/api/io/netty/util/HashedWheelTimer.html) based strategy.

+### An Emphasis on Performance

+Precipice was design with performance in mind.
+I am still in the process of optimizing it.
+However, right now it should easily meet most user's needs.

+There is no locking (or synchronized) on permit acquisition or release.
+All of the provided metrics and circuit breakers are updated and read in a lock-free manner.

+Everywhere nano time is used there is a method arity to pass in the nano time.
+Essentially for task execution there should only be one call to System.nanoTime() on acquisition and one call on release.

+I am also working on variants of the [different](https://github.com/tbrooks8/Precipice/blob/master/precipice-core/src/main/java/net/uncontended/precipice/metrics/experimental/SWCountMetrics.java) [components](https://github.com/tbrooks8/Precipice/blob/master/precipice-core/src/main/java/net/uncontended/precipice/circuit/SWCircuitBreaker.java) that can be written to by background threads.
+This would allow many of the volatile reads and writes to be removed from the acquisition and release calls.

 ## Stability